The Book of Mormon (musical): Australia (2017–2020)

-UK and Ireland tour (2019-2022)
+First UK and Ireland tour (2019–2022)

-An UK and Ireland tour started on 6 June 2019 at the Palace Theatre, Manchester, with Kevin Clay as Elder Price and Conner Peirson as Elder Cunningham, but performances were cancelled from 16 March as a result of the COVID-19 pandemic and its impact on the performing arts.
+A UK and Ireland tour started on 6 June 2019 at the Palace Theatre, Manchester, with Kevin Clay as Elder Price and Conner Peirson as Elder Cunningham, but performances were cancelled from 16 March as a result of the COVID-19 pandemic and its impact on the performing arts.

 The tour reopened on 12 October 2021 at the Donald Gordon Theatre, Cardiff and played its final performance on 26 November 2022 at the Theatre Royal, Glasgow.

-US non-equity tour (2022–)
+US non-equity tour (2022–present)

-A non-equity tour kicked off on September 23, 2022 at the Stanley Theatre in Utica, New York, starring Sam McLellan as Elder Price and Sam Nackman as Elder Cunningham.
+A non-equity tour kicked off on September 23, 2022, at the Stanley Theatre in Utica, New York, starring Sam McLellan as Elder Price and Sam Nackman as Elder Cunningham.

+Second UK and international tour (2024–present)

+A second UK and Ireland tour started on September 11, 2024 at the Palace Theatre in Manchester.

 International productions

-The first non-English version of the musical opened at the Chinateatern in Stockholm, Sweden, in January 2017.
+Over 20 million people have seen The Book of Mormon around the world.
+The first non-English version opened at the Chinateatern in Stockholm, Sweden, in January 2017.
 A Norwegian production opened at Det Norske Teatret in Oslo, Norway September 2017 to favorable reviews with demand crashing the ticketing website.
 The musical opened in Denmark at Copenhagen's Det Ny Teater in January 2018, as well as in Amsterdam, Netherlands on September 26, 2019.
-The Show opened in Cologne, Germany on November 7, 2019 and played in Zurich, Switzerland in December 2019.
-In Aarhus, Denmark the original Broadway production in English began on November 20, 2019 and ran until December 6.
+The Show opened in Cologne, Germany on November 7, 2019, and played in Zurich, Switzerland in December 2019.
+In Aarhus, Denmark the original Broadway production in English began on November 20, 2019, and ran until December 6.
+A Spanish non-replica production premiered at the Teatro Calderón in Madrid on October 10, 2023.